hsiafan/apk-parser/README.md

-A pure java apk parser.
+A pure java apk parser, to read encoded xml file and get apk infos, with no need for appt/dexdump binarys.

 for now, the following is (partially) supported:
 * resource table by ResourceTableParser